 Let’s kick this list off with Buža Bar.
-It’s a must see and you’ve all probably already heard about it.
+It’s a must-see and you’ve all probably already heard about it.
 Wander around the Church of St Blaise, past Hemingway Bar and the cathedral until you’re on a side street facing the Adriatic Sea and Italy.
-Buža gets its name from its entrance – a small hole (buža) in the side of the city walls that leads you to a great (albeit often overcrowded) beach bar perched on the cliffs, where you’ll contemplate diving off the cliff into the warm waters below.
+Buža gets its name from its entrance – a small hole (buža) in the side of the city walls that leads you to a beach bar perched on the cliffs, where you’ll contemplate diving off the cliff into the warm waters below.
 It is nestled on the outside of the city walls, facing the sea, and offers beautiful views of the island of Lokrum.

 Be warned; the place is usually packed with foreigners and the prices reflect that - but the views are to die for!2.
 D'Vino Wine Bar

 As the name suggests, Cave bar More is located in a cave!
 It’s part of the President Valamar Hotel just outside the Old Town.
 You definitely don’t have to stay in the hotel to visit the bar though, you can have a morning coffee, spend the afternoon sipping cocktails, or finish the day with a glass of the finest champagne or cognac.

 If you have the time you can relax in it during the day, listening to the serene crashing of the waves on the cliffs walls or you can come in the evening and party it up in the cave with the best selection of local wines that the city has to offer!